 There were also variations by region in the tactics used by terrorist organisations.
 In most regions, the weapon used in the majority of attacks were firearms, followed by explosives.

-Bombings and explosions were the most common tactic in the Middle East, where they accounted for over 70 per cent of all attacks since 2007.
+Middle East, where they accounted for over 70 per cent of all attacks since 2007.
 South Asia recorded the highest number of explosive attacks in 2021 of any region in the world, with 67 per cent of the 796 attacks in South Asia using explosives as the primary weapon.
 However, in North America attacks using firearms were the most common tactic used, accounting for over 80 per cent of all attacks.
 A similar trend was observed in Central America and the Caribbean, which recorded the highest percentage of attacks with firearms as the weapon, at almost 85 per cent of all attacks.